emperlium/lib-audio-wav/README.md

 ### read()

-Takes a number of bytes to read as an argument, returns the number of bytes read.
+Optionally takes a number of bytes to read as an argument, returns the number of bytes read.

 The data is read into the **$WAV\_BUFFER** scalar, which is exported by the module.

+The default number of bytes to read is 8192.
+This can be changed by importing and changing **$WAV\_BLOCK**.

 ### details()